Stay tuned for information about the 2022/23 Jackrabbits season!

 Equipment for Each Level

-A child’s first ski equipment set would include a pair of no-wax skis with ‘classic’ length poles (with the pole tip in the snow, the pole height would reach the under arm).
+A child’s first ski equipment set would include a pair of no-wax skis.
 Initial on-snow play does not require long skis, and they should be approximately the same height as the skier.
 It is better for the child to outgrow their skis than to grow into them.
 Select a binding that is not difficult to operate, but is not prone to releasing either.
 If you select strap-type bindings used in conjunction with snow boots, ensure that all the straps are integrated into the binding construction.
 Loose straps have a way of getting lost.
 Snow boots can be nice and warm, but unless they are laced up firmly, there is a risk of little feet coming right out of the boot.
 The boot will be securely fastened to the ski – and the young skier will be left standing with sock feet in the snow.
 If a child is on their second pair of skis, they may be ready to graduate to waxable skis.
+No poles are required for the Bunnies program.

 Levels 1 and 2